HdkTkhs/Vmol/README.md

 # Prerequisites
 * Compilation of 'Vmol' requires that [FFTW](https://www.fftw.org) and [pFFT](https://github.com/mpip/pfft) are being installed.
 * Compilation of 'Vmol' requires Intel Math Kernel Libraries (MKL).
+* Execution of 'Vmol' requires pseudopotential database [NCPS](http://www.bandstructure.jp/readmee.html).
 * At the end of the 'Vmol' source code, it includes 'ext_routines.f' file (**not** provided in the distribution due to the copyright issues), to incorporates the external subroutines and functions provided in 'Numerical Recipes' by William H. Press, et al (Cambridge University Press).
 Explicitly, it contains the following programs:
   1. LSFIT.f (Least-Square Fitting)